ArmitaKia/DefiHackathonIdea/README.md

-# DefiHackathonIdea
-An idea in the field of blockchain for the Nobitex (Cryptocurrency exchange site) competition
+Hello :)
+Nobitex, which is a cryptocurrency exchange site, had held a contest, the file of which had to be posted on GitHub, so I explained my idea in the file of this repository and posted it here.
+I hope you like the idea